JBEI/ice/README.txt

 1.2 Adobe Flex SDK (For Development only)

-We include a compiled version of our Flex based application in our sources.
+We include compiled versions of our Flex applications in our sources.
 However, if you would like to build your own, you need Adobe's SDK.
 The SDK is mostly open source and freely available, which means you can compile our Flex tools without buying anything.
 The IDE is sadly not free.

 1.3 Maven (For Development only)